microsoft/pai/manual/cluster-user/quick-start.md

 - **GPU count**, **CPU vcore count**, **Memory (MB)** are easy to understand.
 They specify corresponding hardware resources including the number of GPUs, the number of CPU cores, and MB of memory.

-## Browse stdout, stderr, full logs, metrics
+## Browse Stdout, Stderr, Full logs, and Metrics